hypermine-bc/hypersign/docs/problem-statement.md

 ### Loosing on usability with MFA [Multi-Factor Authentication]

 Although Multi-Factor Authentication is one solution to the above problem, the vulnerability then lies with the OTP [One Time Password], since the OTP is valid with a timestamp, the risk of a user to potentially share or steal this OTP is very high.
 It is possible to implement few more layers of authentication, such as biometrics, facial recognition, security questions and so on, but this is not without loosing out on usability and ergonomics.
 The time and effort taken to login into an application can be a source of frustration and can result in loss of business.
+Security vs Useability was, is and always will be a trade off

 ### Loosing one password and gaining access of multiple apps - SSO [Single Sign On]